-The beaches of the Bay of Nice have drawn crowds of sun worshippers for decades, ever since the 19th century, and with good reason.
+The beaches of the Bay of Nice has been attracting crowds of sun worshippers for years and with good reason.

-With some 35 beaches stretching along the coastline and in front of the Baie des Anges, the city of Nice is a popular beach city destination.
-The Promenade des Anglais beach is the most famous, with around 7 km of fine pebbles with public and private sections leased to beach clubs.
+With some 35 beaches stretching along the coastline in front of the Baie des Anges, Nice is a popular beach/city destination.
+The Promenade des Anglais beach is the most famous, with around 7km of fine pebbles with public and private sections leased to beach clubs.